team-school-connect/school-connect/README.md

 Our application is deployed to a Digital Ocean VM with Docker, nginx and acme-companion to handle our SSL certificate.

-We have also have continous deployment using Github Actions.
+We have also have continuous deployment using Github Actions.
 If our frontend or backend is modified when pushing to main, our auto deployment action runs.
 It publishes each of them to the Github Container Registry.
 Then a deployment action goes into our VM, pulls, builds and runs our containers using ssh-action.
 All of our sensitive data is stored in Github secrets and we pass them into the containers as environment variables.
 A lot of the code is based off of lab 10, as our project has a similar structure.